tensorcircuit/tensorcircuit-ng/docs/source/index.rst

 * It is compatible with machine learning engineering paradigms: automatic differentiation, just-in-time compilation, vectorized parallelism and GPU acceleration. 🛠

-With the help of TensorCircuit, now get ready to efficiently and elegantly solve interesting and challenging quantum computing problems: from academic research prototype to industry application deployment.
+With the help of TensorCircuit-NG, now get ready to efficiently and elegantly solve interesting and challenging quantum computing problems: from academic research prototype to industry application deployment.